Lossfelt/bgio-tutorial/README.md

-# TicTacToe tutorial
+# TicTacToe tutorial, kinda

-Following the tutorial for boardgame.io
+Following the tutorial for boardgame.io at first, then changing it to be a different game